siberianfox/g2wiki/Configuration-for-Firmware-Version-0.98.md

 {xvm:50000}                    Set X max velocity to 50000 as an example
 </pre>

-# Summary / Cheat Sheet
-Connect to the G2 USB.
-To see a value enter `$<cmd>`.
-To set a value enter `$<cmd>=value`.
-Most commands are self explanatory.
-See the sections following the cheat sheet for those that require further explanation.
-### JSON Cheat Sheet
 All of the commands in this cheat sheet are also available using JSON, which is the preferred access method if you are writing a UI or controller.
 The equivalent JSON commands follow these examples for reading or setting a variable:
 <pre>
 $1ma   equivalents: {"1ma":null}  {1ma:null}   {1ma:n}    {1:{ma:null}}